-Wright State University’s Center for Urban and Public Affairs (CUPA) is an applied research center focused on urban, suburban and rural issues—including workforce and economic development, education, community development, housing, and health—earning a state and regional reputation for excellence.
-We are continually hiring qualified students to work in the Center.
+Wright State University’s Applied Policy Research Center (APRI) formerly known as CUPA, is an applied research center focused on urban, suburban and rural issues—including workforce and economic development, education, community development, housing, and health—earning a state and regional reputation for excellence.
+We are continually hiring qualified students to work in the Institute.
 Graduate students work directly on grants and assist principal investigators conducting research, undergraduates work as research assistants, and both graduates and undergraduates work in our telephone survey lab.
 Local agencies also request MPA students to work for them on special projects.

 Graduate Research Assistants

 All Regular Admission MPA students may apply for a Graduate Research Assistant (GRA) position or Graduate Assistant (GA) position.
-Students work 20 hours per week during the academic terms in the Department's Center for Urban and Public Affairs (CUPA) or on special projects.
+Students work 20 hours per week during the academic terms in the Applied Policy Research Institute or on special projects through the department.
 GRAs are supervised by Principal Investigators and assigned to projects that will expand their ability to conduct research, develop their analytical skills, interact with professionals in the field, and gain practical experience in solving public and/or nonprofit administration problems.